mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 stream (unstream s) = s
 ```

-Converting from stream and then back to stream doesn't change anything.
-If
+Converting from a stream to a list and back to a stream doesn't change
-we write our functions as functions on streams and wrap them into
+anything.
+If we write our functions as functions on streams and wrap them in
-`stream`/`unstream` pair of functions, we should get functions that operate
+the `stream`/`unstream` pair of functions, we should get functions that
-on lists:
+operate on lists:

 ```haskell
 map3 :: (a -> b) -> [a] -> [b]